 Most people who go through the trouble of shredding leaves do so for the purpose of using them in the landscape, rather than disposing of them.
 This is smart because leaves are biodegradable and a wonderful source of organic matter with which to enrich your garden beds and/or suppress weeds.
 Why pay for compost and mulch when you can make your own?

 But if you do decide to dispose of the leaves that you rake up in fall, shredding them first means there will be fewer air spaces when you stuff them into the disposal bags.
-Having less air spaces means, in turn, being able to cram more leaves into each bag.
+Having fewer air spaces means, in turn, being able to cram more leaves into each bag.
 The result is that you will use fewer bags.

 A Second Reason: Superior Mulch, Quicker Compost